hnz1102/electricload/README.md

 This PCB is designed by [Kicad](https://www.kicad.org/).
 This board image photo is shown the jumper wire.
 But, the PCB data is already fixed the error.

-update 2024-12-24: I changed the OpAmp from TSB6111ILT to OPA1871DBVR.
-OPA1871DBVR is a low noise and low offset voltage OpAmp.
+UPDATE 2024-12-29: I changed the OpAmp from TSB6111ILT to OPA187IDBVR.
+OPA187IDBVR is a low noise and low offset voltage OpAmp.
 It can be used for the high precision control.

 ## LICENSE
 This source code is licensed under MIT.
 Other Hardware Schematic documents are licensed under CC-BY-SA V4.0.